svenluijten/package-skeleton/CONTRIBUTING.md

 ```bash
 $ git push origin <BRANCH_NAME>
 ```

+### Make tests pass
+You can run `composer check` to see if the tests & static analysis pass.
+Feel free to only run the static analyses at the very end, this could take a while on bigger projects.
+To only run the tests, run `composer test`.

 ### Submitting pull request
 Now, let's head back over to this repository on GitHub and submit the pull request!